sindresorhus/awesome-nodejs/readme.md

 - [The Art of Node](https://github.com/maxogden/art-of-node/#the-art-of-node) - An introduction to Node.js.
 - [stream-handbook](https://github.com/substack/stream-handbook) - How to write Node.js programs with streams.
 - [browserify-handbook](https://github.com/substack/browserify-handbook) - The definitive guide for browserify.
-- [Node-apis-by-examples](https://github.com/hegdeashwin/Server-Side-Node.js) - A training kit for the basics of using Node.js APIs to build npm.
+- [Learning Server Side JavaScript with Node.js](https://github.com/hegdeashwin/Server-Side-Node.js) - The training kit for basics of Node.js API and npm.

 ### Discovery